 Temperature Change Rate

-Generally speaking, the higher the temperature change rate, the better the test effect.
+Generally speaking, the higher the temperature change rate, the better the testing effect.
 However, due to the influence of the wind speed in the heat cycling chamber and the thermal capacity of the specimen, the temperature response of the specimen is not consistent with the thermal output of the heat cycling chamber.
 The results show that the test strength of temperature cycling does not always increase with the increase of temperature change rate.
 When the temperature change rate reaches a certain value, increasing the temperature change rate has little effect on the environmental stress test.
 At this point, the specimen is insensitive to temperature changes.
 The temperature change of specimen lags behind that of test chamber obviously.

 The wind speed is closely related to the parameters of the temperature cycling test.
 And it has a great influence on the temperature rise and fall curve of the temperature cycling chamber.
 In addition, higher wind speeds can achieve higher temperature variances.
 Moreover, the temperature uniformity of the specimen can be improved.